wxdrizzle/FreeFormDeformation-SketchDetection/README.md

 #### 1. `Failed building wheel for pycairo`

 This error may occur while you are installing Pycairo by runing `python -m pip install -r requirements.txt`.
 This is a problem related to the installation of Pycairo rather than our software.
-A typical solution is to install pycairo via conda:
+A typical solution is to install Pycairo via conda:

 ```bash
 # Reference: https://anaconda.org/conda-forge/pycairo